bojand/fsto-2018-grpc/slides.md

 - Deprecating a field may have meaningul result in code generated by protoc in some languages.
 Foe example for Java it will use the @Deprecated annotion.
 - Keep server logic in place
 - Once ready to remove, remove it.
-- To prohibit developers from accidentally reusing the field name and number reserve it
+- We can reserve a field number and name to prohibit developers from accidentally reusing it in future changes to the message
 - The protocol buffer compiler will complain if any future users try to use these field identifiers.
 - Once enough time has passed that you know there will be no binary serialization of original field in the wild, remove reserved